-In Alternatives 2 through 4, removal action activities would produce GHG emissions, energy usage, and air emissions of criteria pollutants (nitrogen oxides [NO_x], sulfur oxides [SO_x], and particulate matter 10 micrometers or less in diameter [PM10]).
+In Alternatives 2 through 4, removal action activities would produce GHG emissions, energy usage, and air emissions of criteria pollutants (nitrogen oxides [NOx], sulfur oxides [SOx], and particulate matter 10 micrometers or less in diameter [PM10]).
 Qualitatively, Alternative 3 is anticipated to perform most favorably against GSR metrics because the volume of material transported for disposal is low (compared to Alternative 2) and the input of supplemental wash water is not required (as is the case for the soil washing operation considered by Alternative 4).
 In all cases, once initial construction activities are completed, the alternative would not require any additional energy inputs.

 The time to meet RAOs for Alternatives 2 through 4 is less than 1 year.
-Alternative 2 is expected to take approximately 4 months to complete, and Alternatives 4 and 5 are expected to take about 5 months to complete.
-In all cases, no operation and maintenance period would be required.
+Alternative 2 is expected to take approximately 4 months to complete, and Alternatives 3 and 4 are expected to take about 5 months to complete.
+In all cases, no operation and maintenance period would be required within the scope of the removal action alternatives; however, future soil management activities such as sampling may occur after the final soil remedy.